imsteev/flashcards/README.md

 # flashcards

 ## development
 For first time setup, you will need to initialize tables.
-If you use `psql`, you can shell in to execute `install.sql`.
+You can do this in `psql`shell by executing `install.sql`.
 ```psql
 flashcards=# \i install.sql;
 ```